 Some dump truck accidents are caused by drivers who are driving while impaired.
-A driver who is taking certain prescription medications or over-the-counter medication may be unsafe to operate a dump truck.
-A conviction of driving while impaired can lead to revocation of a commercial driver’s license.
+A driver who is taking certain prescription medications or over-the-counter medication may be unsafe operating a dump truck.
+A conviction of driving while impaired can lead to the revocation of a commercial driver’s license.

 What to Do After a Dump Truck Accident

 IF you are involved in a dump truck accident, there are some steps you should take immediately.

 - Call 911 and report the dump truck accident.
 Request an ambulance if anyone is seriously injured.
 A police report documenting the crash is critical to have if you later need to file a dump truck injury claim.